DaniSoftwareZT/My-Swole-Pal/journals/Ally_Haas_Messimer.md

 ## March 1st 2023
     Today we were able to get our exercise serch page working on the front end.
 Now, we are able to have a dropdown with filters and a submit button that will show exercises that matched that search.
 Edwin was our coder on this day.

+## March 2nd 2023
+    Today we got our workouts showing on a page.
+We also added the exercises to the workout page.
+We were working on a delete button for the individual exercises on the workout page.
+I was our coder on this day.